-The Classical Group was founded in 2016 by Dr Sylvia Chan, who grew up in Hong Kong and the United Kingdom a prize-winning pianist, soprano and chamber musician and is returning to the performing stage after spending more than 15 years away from it building a corporate and investment career.
+The Classical Group was founded in 2016 aims to create original concert programs that enable people to be inspired by the music as well as the poetry and the stories, to be spurred to discover and rediscover works of exceptional musical qualities, and is especially focused on songful music and especially song-inspired pianism.
+Its concert activities are mostly focused on Hong Kong and the United Kingdom, with its founder Dr Sylvia Chan having grown up in Hong Kong and the United Kingdom a prize-winning pianist, soprano and chamber musician and drawn to a “return” to the performing stage after spending more than 15 years away from it building a corporate and investment career.

 We think of our name “classical” as things that represent exemplary standards.
 Overall, our name reflects the value of discovering and rediscovering music of exceptional quality and performing them with exemplary musicality, intelligence and freshness, and a sheer joy in the music-making.

 We are registered and classified as a “charitable institution” and is tax exempt under s.88 of the Inland Revenue Ordinance of Hong Kong.